isocpp/CppCoreGuidelines/CppCoreGuidelines.md

-        void draw(); // public API that will be forwarded to the implementation widget(int); // defined in the implementation file ~widget();   // defined in the implementation file, where impl is a complete type widget(widget&&); // defined in the implementation file widget(const widget&) = delete;
+        void draw(); // public API that will be forwarded to the implementation widget(int); // defined in the implementation file ~widget();   // defined in the implementation file, where impl is a complete type widget(widget&&) noexcept; // defined in the implementation file widget(const widget&) = delete;
-        widget& operator=(widget&&); // defined in the implementation file widget& operator=(const widget&) = delete;
+        widget& operator=(widget&&) noexcept; // defined in the implementation file widget& operator=(const widget&) = delete;
     };